Message Analyzer Feature Summary

 To learn more about starting a new Live Trace Session, see Starting a Message Analyzer Session.

 If you intend to capture messages that are encrypted with the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) security protocols, for example, HTTPS and Remote Desktop Protocol (RDP) messages, you have the option to enable any Live Trace Session for Decryption so that you can view the decrypted data along with decryption session statistics.
-For more information, see Using the Decryption Feature.
+For more information, see Using the Decryption Feature for TLS, SSL, and RDP.

 A Truncated Parsing check box is also included in the Files tab configuration to indicate when truncated messages exist in files from which you are retrieving data, at which time Message Analyzer switches to a pared-down truncation parser set.
 You have the option to unselect this check box or to select it manually if Message Analyzer did not automatically detect truncated messages.